13 Best Coffee Brewing Channels to Help You Improve Your Brewing Skills

 Our most popular video (at the time of writing) – Steve’s French press brew guide.
 Probably because he reveal his secret french press brewing method in part 2 of the video:

 Chris Baca is incredibly knowledgeable about coffee brewing, culture, and the industry.
 His expertise stems from co-owning the Cat & Cloud coffee roasting company.
-Yet, his videos range from complete brewing instructions (like showing you how to make French Press coffee) and quick tips to product reviews and coffee business advice.
+Yet, his videos range from complete brewing instructions (like showing you how to make French press coffee) and quick tips to product reviews and coffee business advice.

 Plus, all of his videos are casual and friendly.
 Awesome, right?

 Whole Latte Love, a pun name that never fails to bring a smile to my face, has a fantastically well organized YouTube page full of resources for the home barista.
-Their speciality, as you might deduce from the name, is espresso.
+Their specialty, as you might deduce from the name, is espresso.
 Here you can expect to find detailed reviews of the best espresso machines for home, helpful tips for how to make an espresso and froth milk, and a collection of drool-worthy recipe videos.

 We particularly love their comparison reviews, which help distinguish between similar home brewing products.